 Supported File Types:

-- Text files – Note: Must specify the delimiter used to separate values in the Dataset Preview window
+- Text file – Note: Must specify the delimiter used to separate values in the Dataset Preview window

 - VIP Project – A saved VIP project with a “.vip” extension